 Beyond the reach of SPANA’s centres, millions of working animals lack access to lifesaving veterinary treatment, most owners will receive no formal training and children will often grow up to view animals as little more than tools.

-But by working together with trusted partner organisations, SPANA can improve the lives of hardworking animals in even the most remote communities.
+But by working together with trusted third party organisations, SPANA can improve the lives of hardworking animals in even the most remote communities.

 Read more about our current veterinary and education outreach projects below.